Apple HomePod review: Only Siri fans should consider this bass bomb

 Looking past the HomePod’s tech specs page, the best way to understand Apple’s first smart speaker is as a place-it-anywhere performer of Apple Music — or any music you’ve stored with Apple’s iTunes Match service.
 Measuring just under 7″ tall and 6″ in diameter, it exists almost exclusively to stream audio, performing it in mono, not stereo.

 If you’re expecting it to do anything else, you’ll probably be disappointed.
 HomePod has no charging dock, no audio-in port, and no way to receive music over Bluetooth.
-For now, it’s a completely closed system, and presently won’t let you access Spotify or other third-party apps.
+For now, it’s a completely closed system, and presently won’t stream directly from Spotify or other third-party apps.
 This may change over time, but for now, expect HomePod to be limited.
 Whether you’re cool with that or not will depend on what you expect from a “smart speaker.”

 Pro: HomePod is easy to set up and fairly easy to use

-I found setting HomePod up for the first time to be almost effortless.
+I found setting up HomePod for the first time to be almost effortless.
 As there’s no remote control and no power button, the only thing to do is plug HomePod into the wall — it cannot run off of batteries.
-During the initial setup, HomePod’s Siri voice and your iOS device will work together, prompting you for permission to share Wi-Fi, iTunes, and iCloud settings, amongst other things.
+During the initial setup, HomePod’s Siri voice and your iOS device will work together, prompting you for permission to share Wi-Fi, iTunes, and iCloud settings, among other things.

 You step through six or seven screens — depending on whether you need to go through Apple’s now ubiquitous Apple Music sales pitch — and then your iOS device’s screen will prompt you to try some basic Siri commands.
 That’s pretty much it: HomePod’s ready to use.

-Any time HomePod hears the phrase “Hey Siri,” a circle of lights will swirl on its top while it’s listening, processing your requests, and responding.
+Anytime HomePod hears the phrase “Hey Siri,” a circle of lights will swirl on its top while it’s listening, processing your requests, and responding.
 If you have multiple Siri devices in the room, HomePod will be the device Siri responds from, pre-empting the others.
 I had only one issue with that: All of the devices that can hear you will be triggered, briefly interrupting whatever people are doing on their screens.
 Ideally, there would be a way to refer to Siri on HomePod as “HomePod” to avoid the triggering.

 Pro: It fits easily in any room